gjhenrique/bluetooth_exporter/README.md

 Includes the following metrics:
 - Syscall errors.
 Whenever a syscall

+- Size of packets received/sent

+- Number of packets written

 - Size of socket sendbuf.
 Total and the current value

-- Size of packets received/sent

-- Number of packets written

 - Size of acl_count, sco_count and le_count

-- Time it takes to enqueue an urb
+- Time it takes to enqueue an urb (Histogram)

 - Time it takes to acknowledge a packet.
 SCO packets are not included (Using queue from ebpf)